Dust to Glory

 Is it any good?

-Filmmaker Dana Brown, who narrates whenever the thundering soundtrack music dies down, created an entertaining race documentary using a vast array of cameras swooping around in the air and on the ground.
+Filmmaker Dana Brown, who narrates whenever the thundering soundtrack music dies down, has created an entertaining race documentary.
+He uses a vast array of cameras swooping around in the air and on the ground.
 Some noteworthy entrants are not introduced until well after the race has begin, which takes an edge off the forward momentum but certainly saves the viewer without a program-guide a lot of memorization; there are literally hundreds of racers.

 The film has strong message, one of family relationships strengthened by the race.
 Some of the teams are fathers and sons; others are brothers, and one team, the only females depicted at length, are racing wives and mothers who have gotten together in a team of their own.
 It's worth noting that filmmaker Brown's own parent Bruce made his name as an extreme-sports documentarian with surf and cycle movies that were huge hits a generation ago, like On Any Sunday.